bring/developer-site/content/api/reports/_index.md

     message: |
       Bring is revising the service portfolio.
 Some of our services have been given new service names, service codes and pricing models.

-      If you are existing user of Reports API, you will need to make some changes in the API after your company is converted to use new services.
-Please read for <a href="/api/reports/agreement_conversion">details</a>
+      If you are an existing user of Reports API, you will need to make some <a href="/api/reports/agreement_conversion">changes after your company is converted</a> to use new services.

 introduction: |
   The Reports API can be used as a tool for analyzing your logistics with Bring.
 The API lets you generate reports within the categories _status_, _quality and deviation_, _economy_ and _environment_.
 Supported report formats are XML and Excel.